 \subsection{Terminology}

-We start off by introducing some terminology and go more in detail in subsequent chapters.
-The blockchain movement has brought up fancy words like \emph{Cryptoeconomics} or \emph{Tokenomics}, but beneath it all there are economic agents - human and artificial - trying to connect.
-They must connect in order to produce, create, exchange and communicate within a market.
+We start off by introducing some terminology, which will be examined more in detail in subsequent chapters.
+We refer to the participants of a \emph{cryptoeconomic system} as economic agents.
+Economic agents might either be human or artificial individuals trying to connect in order to produce, create, exchange and communicate within a market.